 In some cases, click bots can be beneficial.
 For example, some of them perform useful activities online, such as scanning websites for errors, tracking links in emails to detect spam, or automating tasks.

 They can be used to perform simple tasks like clicking on buttons, posting comments (spambots), or visiting websites (bot traffic).
-But, fraudsters are creating more sophisticated bots which can carry out more complex tasks and even mimic real user behavior.
+But, fraudsters are creating more sophisticated bots that can carry out more complex tasks and even mimic real user behavior.
 This can include ‘browsing’ a website, adding items to shopping baskets, or completing forms and downloads.

 What do click bots do?